 Data.FI is a global project that helps countries strengthen and sustain access to key, high quality data with which to make informed decisions to accelerate and maintain HIV and COVID-19 epidemic control.
 The project supports four services areas: digital health systems strengthening, data analytics, decision support interventions, and data standards and governance.

-IMC US is leading and supporting the identification and implementation of responsible data approaches into the Data.FI activity.
+DT Global is leading and supporting the identification and implementation of responsible data approaches into the Data.FI activity.
 This includes data protection, privacy, and security, data transparency and openness, data privacy regulations, and data system usage and sustainability.
-IMC also provides technical guidance on data ethics, digital inclusion, and “do no harm” principles when using data.
+We also provide technical guidance on data ethics, digital inclusion, and “do no harm” principles when using data.

 OUR GOALS AND RESULTS